hepkat/PatchwerkHeal/README.md

 Patchwerk Heal addon - Makes Patchwerk healing braindead easy.

-A dude named Beemo uploaded this to curseforge.
-Then he took it down.
-The description he had on curseforge:
+A dude named Beemo uploaded this to curseforge. ~~Then he took it down.~~ The description he had on curseforge:

+Edit: He put it back up:
+https://www.curseforge.com/wow/addons/beemo-one-click-win but my description and help info is a bit more thorough.

 ```
 Addon for Patchwerk for healers.